othree/fetcher/README.md

 And jQuery will reject all other status code.
 The behavior is very different.
 And fetcher still not decide which to follow.

-The rejected promise will use an array to reject(`[error]`).
-The purpose for using array is to align the result format.
+The rejected promise will use an array to reject(`[error, response]`).
+Some error will not get response.
+Ex: timeout or network error.